IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 <td>ROUTE_DOMAIN</td>
 <td>No</td>
 <td> *.mybluemix.net</td>
-<td>The domain that will be used if one isn't specified.</td>
+<td>The domain that is used if one isn't specified.</td>
 </tr>
 <tr>
 <td>CONCURRENT_VERSIONS</td>
 <td>No</td>
 <td>2</td>
-<td>The number of versions, including at least 1 successful deploy, of the app that are kept.</td>
+<td>The number of versions, including at least one successful deployment of the app that are kept.</td>
 </table>

 Important:
-- The first time the pipeline is run, the Active Deploy service will not be invoked.
+- The first time the pipeline is run, the Active Deploy service is not invoked.
 When the pipeline runs, the **Deploy Single Instance** job exports the *NAME* of the new version of the app.
 The **Active Deploy - Begin** job uses the *NAME* to find the *App_Name* and then searches the space for any earlier versions of the app with a route.
-If an original app can't be found, **Active Deploy - Begin** will scale the app to *GROUP_SIZE* instances and map the route to *ROUTE_HOSTNAME.ROUTE_DOMAIN*.
+If an original app can't be found, **Active Deploy - Begin** scales the app to *GROUP_SIZE* instances and maps the route to *ROUTE_HOSTNAME.ROUTE_DOMAIN*.

 View updates: